charlesrogers/product_management/qualitative_research/qualitative_interview_coding.md

 4. Minimize the effort to capture the context associated with an objected
 5. Minimize the time to find what you're looking for when reviewing a previously coded interview
 6. Make everything we know about users legible (searchable)
+7.

+### To Integrate
+Investigate until you find something powerful, then try and map *why* it's happened.
+Then compare to others to explain why it wasn't a factor until you can explain it with a falsifiable statement.
+Then test out of sample.